oat-sa/pci-training-docker/README.md

 git clone --recurse-submodules -j8 git@github.com:oat-sa/pci-training-docker.git
 ```

 > **Note:** The command above assumes you have configured your account with SSH access.
 Please make sure your SSH (public) key is properly registered in your [GitHub profile](https://github.com/settings/keys).
-In case of trouble checking out, make sure your system is also properly configured.
+In case of trouble checking out, make sure your system is also properly configured, with your SSH key created and accessible from your Git client.
 >
 > These tools are optional, the stack can still work fine without them.
 They add convenient helpers for generating and updating PCI.
 For more information, please refer to [the related repository](https://github.com/oat-sa/pci-sdk).